Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 I look at slow growth like a board game.
 There are times when you’re on a roll and accelerate, and others when you’ve hit a blocker and get pushed back 3 places (I’m looking at you Monopoly).

-We’ll all get there eventually.
 We just have to play our game.

 An example of slow growth in action is Apple.

-They’re mainstream now, yet we’re once the outliers of their industry.
-It’s hard to imagine, but Apple was not the industry’s de-faction leader; only a hardcore set of consumers purchased their products.
+They’re mainstream now, yet were once the outliers of their industry.
+It’s hard to imagine, but Apple was not the industry’s de-faction leader.
+Only a hardcore set of consumers purchased their products.

 Apple blew up once the iPhone landed.